 This program is suited for students with a major or minor in Russian Area Studies or those who desire to improve their Russian language skills.
-The particular focus of each site will vary somewhat depending on the expertise of the faculty at the respective affiliate universities.
+This program can also serve students interested in development, social change, international relations, anthropology and folklore.

-This program is open to all sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 3.0.
+This program is open to all juniors and seniors in good academic and social standing with a minimum GPA of 3.0.
 In addition, applicants must have completed two years of college-level Russian or the equivalent with a GPA of 3.0.
 Three years of college-level Russian study are recommended for those who are interested in service-learning as part of their Russian experience.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.
-(Please note: due to the timing of the academic calendar on the Russia program, seniors participating in the spring semester will not be able to return in time for commencement on the HWS campus.)
+(Please note: due to the timing of the academic calendar on the Russia program, seniors participating in the spring semester may not be able to return in time for commencement on the HWS campus.)

 Students live with a Russian host family, an experience that will provide unique insight into Russian family life.
 The homestay will serve to enhance the student’s linguistic skills and to facilitate immersion in the local culture.

 All students will participate in a two-day orientation program in Moscow that will include a variety of cultural activities and local tours.
-Once our students arrive in Barnaul, ASPA staff will organize visits to areas of local and regional interest will be organized, and excursions to other regions of the country may be offered.
+Once our students arrive in Barnaul, ASPA staff will organize visits to areas of local and regional interest, and excursions to other regions of the country may be offered.
 Excursion destinations may include the Altai Mountains, Novosibirsk, Biysk, Chenal and other sites.

 Students will be charged standard HWS tuition and fees, room and full (basic) board and a $550 administrative fee.
-This will cover credit for a four-course semester, excursions and health insurance.
-Note that no room or board charge is included.
-Students should bring their room and board fees with them so they can pay accommodation and meal costs directly to the provider.
-(Room and board fees are estimated at $5000 for Yaroslavl and Irkutsk and $6500 for Moscow).
+This will cover credit for a four-course semester, health insurance, housing, three daily meals and excursions.
 Additional expenses not covered include airfare, books, visa and other course-related materials, immunizations and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at approximately $1100-$1300 from the East Coast, visa at $500 and books and course materials at $200 and immunizations at $100.
+We estimate airfare for this program at approximately $1200-$1400 from the East Coast, visa at $500, books and course materials at $200 and immunizations at $100.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1300 above and beyond accommodation and meal expenses.
+We would suggest a minimum of $1250 above and beyond accommodation and meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.